timstott/introduction-to-meteor/README.md

 unsecure document inserts fromt the client.

 In this mission we also:
-- Defined the `formatTime` Template helper to format dates
+- Defined the `formatTime` Template helper to format dates.
-- Installed the Moment.js Meteor smart package
+- Installed the Moment.js Meteor smart package.

 ### 02 Meteor methods (a.k.a RPC)
 - In *bank.js* we define a Meteor method `transactions/duplicate`.
 It allows to